stormtracks/btcsuite-notes/btcd/log.md

 https://github.com/btcsuite/btclog

-Out of the box the following subsystem loggers are turned on by default:
+Out of the box the following subsystem loggers show logging information in the normal course of running the node.

 {AMGR, BMGR, BTCD, DISC, RPCS, SRVR}